jli0211/cs523_project/README.md

 3. Under Runtime, click "Run all"
 4. Repeat steps 1-3 for the other dataset

-Alternatively, you can directly run the "rnn_imdb_reviews_dataset.ipynb" and "rnn_wikipedia_toxicity_dataset.ipynb" Jupyter Notebooks.\

 ![A drawing of the information flow in the model](https://github.com/tensorflow/text/blob/master/docs/tutorials/images/bidirectional.png?raw=1)